 House Passes SAFE Act — Do You Feel Safer?

 Have a small business offering wifi access?
 Have a home wireless connection that you’ve not secured?
 Well, consider yourself “deputized”.
 You may not know how to even track your who is using your internet connection, but you may soon be legally required to do so:

 What’s SAFE?
 It stands for the Securing Adolescents From Exploitation-Online Act, and its reach could be unprecedented.
 Namely, it holds that anyone offering any public electronic communications service (including an open Wi-Fi connection or internet kiosk) must create a sort of dossier on anyone they suspect might be viewing child pornography over their network and submit it to the government.
 (Presumably the culprit would have to be caught in the act; the bill doesn’t really say.)
 The service provider will also have to maintain an archive of all the suspect’s files for use as evidence.

 It sounds bad at first, but the definition of child pornography in this case is especially surprising.
-Per Cnet’s Declan McCullagh, the definition of such images include those featuring fully-clothed children in “lascivious” poses and even drawings of such obsenity.
-(That would include the popular form of hentai anime, which sites like cartoon porno xxx have an extensive catalog of) which are drawn in a way where it is hard to tell who is of a particular age.
+Per Cnet’s Declan McCullagh, the definition of such images includes those featuring fully-clothed children in “lascivious” poses and even drawings of such.
+The latter might include the popular form of “hentai anime”, (which sites like cartoon porno xxx have an extensive catalog of) which are drawn in a way where it is hard to tell who is of a particular age.

 Failure to comply with the law could result in a first-offense fine of $150,000 and $300,000 after that.
 That means every library, coffee shop, and even private homes that offer open wireless access could face crushing penalties if they don’t eavesdrop on their clientÃ¨le.
 In other words: The government wants you to do its dirty work and play Big Brother on its behalf.
 Creepy.